 A disaster file is one way to help your loved ones during this trouble.
-This will help in that case, but it will not solve all the possible problems of course.
-It is a first step to be better prepared.
+Such a file will help in that case, but it will not solve all the possible problems, of course.
+It is the first step to be better prepared.

 So what should be in the disaster file?
-Many things actually.
+Many things should be present in this file.
 The first thing I would add is an introduction letter.
 You can add a private message to this if you want.
 What this should contain is instructions on how to use the disaster file.
 It should list what it contains and what to do to get access to the information.
 You can also include your last wishes to be clear.

-If you have advisors, you also need to prepare a list of them with their contact information.
-This could be your tax advisor, your financial advisor, your home property manager or your insurance manager.
-It is important that someone else can contact them after your passing.
-Your estate will not simply end with you, someone needs to manage it after you.
-You should probably tell these persons of who may be able to contact them.
+If you have advisors, you must also prepare a list of them with their contact information.
+It could be your tax advisor, your financial advisor, your home property manager, or your insurance manager.
+It is essential that somebody can contact them after your passing.
+Your estate will not merely end with you.
+Someone needs to manage it after you.
+You should probably tell these people who may be able to contact them.

 One thing you may not think about is medical information.
 The first information would be the contact information for the personal doctor.
 Then, you should include all the details of health insurance policies.
-This should also include medication that is taken by each member of the family.
+These details should also include the medication that is taken by each member of the family.
 And finally, information about the allergies of everyone.

 Personal finance tasks

-If you are the one managing most of the family finances and budget, you need to include information about that.
+If you manage most of the family finances and budget, you must include information about that.
 Ideally, your loved one is already aware of all this.
 Regardless, include all the information about it in the disaster file.
-This should include all you need to do about managing bills and budgets.
-Personally, I have a set financial routine that I already described on this blog.
-You should include this routine in your disaster file.
-Describe each thing that you do to pay the bills and to manage your budget.
+This information should include all you need to do about managing bills and budgets.

-Of course, for paying the bills, you need the information on how to get access to all the accounts.
-You need to describe where is your money.
-This should include the login information for all of your bank, brokerage and investment accounts.
-If you have some physical assets stored in the house do not forget them.
-Also if you have a bank safe.
-This should indicate for each of them why it is used.
+If you have some physical assets stored in the house, do not forget them.
+Also, if you have a bank safe, this should indicate to each of them why it is used.
 Moreover, this should also include information about your investment strategy.
-And do not forget about your credit cards PINs.
+And do not forget about your credit card PINs.

 How to store your disaster file

 Of course, it is not enough to write a disaster file.
 You need to make sure that your significant other can easily get access to it.
-You should also make sure that it is safe from stranger’s eyes.
+You should also ensure it is safe from the stranger’s eyes.
 It contains a lot of sensitive information.